Complaints about Statutory Auditors, Accountants and Actuaries

 125 London Wall

 We aim to acknowledge all complaints within 10 working days of receipt.
-At this time we will notify you if your complaint does not fall within our remit.
+At this time we will notify you if your complaint does not appear to us to fall within our remit (see FAQ 3.).
 If a complaint does not fall within our remit, we will try and suggest organisations that may be able to assist with your complaint.
 We will also advise you if your complaint does not raise concerns that a professional accountancy or actuarial body has breached significantly its own standard procedures in the handling of your complaint about their member.

-We consider that it is more appropriate that you draw your concerns to our attention once the relevant professional bodies complaints process has been completed.
+We consider that it is more appropriate that you draw your concerns to our attention once the relevant professional body's complaints process has been completed, and so we will not usually consider a complaint until after this stage.

-7) What is the role of the FRC’s Professional Discipline function?
+7. What is the role of the FRC’s Enforcement function?

-function is responsible for operating and administering an independent disciplinary scheme covering members from a number of professional accountancy and actuarial bodies.
-The focus of the Professional Discipline function is on cases involving significant public interest; other cases are dealt with by the individual accountancy and actuarial body.
+The FRC’s Enforcement function is responsible for operating and administering an independent disciplinary scheme covering members from a number of professional accountancy and actuarial bodies.
+The focus of the Enforcement function is on cases involving significant public interest; other cases are dealt with by the applicable accountancy and actuarial bodies.